KordingLab/MixedReality_Hololens/README.md

-# mixed-reality
+# Evaluation of head movements of mixed reality on quiet stance

-This is a project with Hololens to investigate how the mixed reality affect quiet stance.
-In this project, we presented solid object and text randomly, in both a static and a dynamic setting.
-We measured the head movements using the built-in tracking mechanism of the Hololens,and sent data to a net server.
+Mixed reality Mixed reality (MR) has promise for learning, design, and entertainment, and for use during everyday life.
+In this project, we instructed subjects to stand quietly, and measured how much virtual stimuli presented in mixed reality (Microsoft HoloLens) affected their quiet stance.

-We used a set of scripts to control actions of visual events, collect data and send data from client to server, see below.
+We used a set of scripts to control actions of visual events, get data of head movements from Hololens, and send data from client to server.

 --Scripts
     --Lab_1_Controller.cs